 their heads.
 The stranger approached slowly with a smile on his face, his boots

-making a rhythmic thudding noise as they hit the tiles one after the other.
+making a rhythmic thudding noise as they hit the floor tiles one after the other.
 His

 posture radiated a lazy confidence.